maxhougas/arma1button/README.md

 - run.sh: invokes docker run.
 Incoming ports are specified here.
 - /save/ This is supposed to be where ArmA stores persistent saves.
 Useful for Antistasi.
 No longer used.
 - start.sh: invokes docker stop.
+- steaminst: a steam CMD script file.
+Will contain plaintext credentials.
+Dischaged and deleted after use by reinstall.sh.
+Not included.
 - stop.sh: invokes docker stop.